on this page

 - Advise non-lodgement of tax return using your Express Plus Centrelink mobile app.

-If you separated from a partner during the year and received CCS, we can’t balance your CCS until income for you and your ex-partner is confirmed.
-Please call the Families line if you have any concerns about confirming your ex-partner’s income.
+If you separated from a partner during the year and got CCS, we can’t balance your CCS until income for you and your ex-partner is confirmed.
+Please call the Centrelink families line if you have any concerns about confirming your ex-partner’s income.

 When to tell us

-You can advise non lodgement after the end of each financial year.
+You can advise us of a non-lodgement after the end of each financial year.

 It’s best to wait until mid July to tell us.
-This is so we have time to get any pre fill income information.
+This is so we have time to get any pre-filled income information.

 If we don’t accept your non-lodgement advice

-Sometimes you will provide information or we will have information that shows that you or your partner may need to lodge a tax return.
+Sometimes you’ll provide information or we’ll have information that shows you or your partner, if you have one, may need to lodge a tax return.

-If this happens, we will let you know that we cannot accept your non-lodgement advice.
+If this happens, we’ll let you know that we cannot accept your non-lodgement advice.
 You or your partner will then need to submit a tax return or a non-lodgement advice with the ATO.